What you need to know about the Schools Cloud Transformation Project

 The MoE reported “The state of a school’s network must be fit for purpose before migrating to the cloud.
 Five out of the six schools had network related issues before the migration.”

-So what next?
+So what next in your school’s cloud transformation?
 Talk to your TTS Account Manager and ask them to help you go through the Connected Learning Advisory, Te Ara Whitiki, Cloud Migration Checklist.